Lee Hishammuddin Allen and Gledhill

 • The data subject consents to the transfer.

-• The transfer is necessary for the conclusion or performance of a contract between the data user and a third party entered into at the data subject's request, or is in the interests of a data subject.
+• The transfer is necessary for the conclusion or performance of a contract between the data controller and a third party entered into at the data subject's request, or is in the interests of a data subject.

 • The transfer is for the purpose of legal proceedings or for the purpose of obtaining legal advice or for establishing, exercising, or defending legal rights.